COSC-499-W2025/capstone-project-team-2/docs/logs/personal_logs/Immanuel_Wiessler_Personal.md

 ---

 ## 🧠 Reflection on Past Cycle (Week 5)
-For week 5 I began to notice that our team structure has become more organized unlike last week which was orgainzied, but overall week 5 has nothing to report in terms of team structure and general sstuff
+For week 5, I began to notice that our team structure has become more organized, unlike last week, which was unorganized, but overall week 5 has nothing to report in terms of team structure and general sstuff

 ---